4 Undeadly Dracula films with some bite…

 The Characters in Costume Blogathon 2016, No 22

 This is my entry for the Characters in Costume blogathon run by Christina Wehner and the Into the Writerlea blogs.
 Other reviews with these casts include Stephanie Beacham in Dynasty and The Colbys.
 The Naked Gun Films and The Poseidon Adventure star Leslie Nielson.
 Keanu Reeves stars in The Devils Advocate, Point Break and more.
 Winona Ryder stars in Destination Wedding and in Stranger Things.
 Anthony Hopkins stars in International Velvet, Westworld and Hitchcock.
 Susan Saint James in McMillan and Wife.
 Gary Oldman in Leon.
 Peter Cushing in Asylum and Caroline Munro in I Don’t Want to Be Born.
-Christopher Lee stars in The Devil Rides Out.
+Christopher Lee stars in My Darlin Husband’s The Man with the Golden Gun and The Devil Rides Out.